 Managing Passwords on the Go

-Even though most password managers operate along very similar lines in a general sense, differences do become visible when it comes to their mobile apps.
-Sometimes, the mobile app is a clone of the desktop client, significantly reducing the learning curve.
-However, some developers aim to provide mobile users with a completely different experience than on the desktop.
+Even though most password managers operate along very similar principles, differences do exist in how their mobile apps are structured.
+Sometimes, this is a veritable clone of the desktop client, significantly reducing the learning curve, but on other occasions, developers aim to provide mobile users with a completely different experience than on the desktop.

 Top 3 Password Managers for iPhones

-When it comes to password managers for smartphones, we identified different requirements and priorities than those that are essential for desktop clients.
-Above all, mobile password managers should be intuitive to use and not require users to tap out login data on an error-prone virtual keyboard.
+When it comes to password managers for smartphones, we prioritized different aspects than those that are essential for desktop clients.
+Above all, mobile password managers should be intuitive and not require users to tap out login data on an error-prone virtual keyboard.

 Basically, mobile apps need to make their users' lives easier, not harder.
 We think that our three choices below meet these criteria.

+Navigating the app is as easy as pie, especially for users already familiar with the desktop client.
+Autofill and automatic login work nearly flawlessly.
 Security is good too, as your data is encrypted with AES 256, ostensibly the most secure encryption available.
-Thanks to the digital wallet, you can manage your credit card information and easily complete online transactions without a care in the world.
+With the digital wallet, you can manage your credit card information and easily complete online transactions without a care in the world.

 Fast and intuitive

-Password Changer conveniently alters weak passwords
+Password changer conveniently alters weak passwords

-The app also has a few additional features, such as a password generator.
-In the "Security" section, you'll find the "Security Challenge" which analyzes all your data sets and rates their security on a scale of 0 to 100, helping you to easily keep track of how vulnerable your accounts are.
+The app also comes with a few additional features, such as a password generator and Security score, which analyzes all of your data sets, rating their security on a scale of 0 to 100.
+With this, you can easily keep track of how vulnerable your accounts are.